New York charges Endo with insurance fraud over opioid claims

-NEW YORK (Reuters) - New York state filed civil charges on Wednesday accusing Endo International Plc of insurance fraud for misrepresenting the safety and efficacy of its opioid drugs.
+NEW YORK, June 10 (Reuters) - New York state filed civil charges on Wednesday accusing Endo International Plc of insurance fraud for misrepresenting the safety and efficacy of its opioid drugs.

 Governor Andrew Cuomo said the charges brought by New York’s Department of Financial Services are the second in that regulator’s probe into entities that contributed to the nation’s opioid crisis.